-St. Mary’s is closed to the public until further notice, including the Library, Archives and the Center for Continuing Formation.
+St. Mary’s is restricting public access until further notice, including the Library, Archives and the Center for Continuing Formation.
+Seminary formation is fully onsite.
+St. Mary’s Ecumenical Institute classes are online only, and its staff is working remotely.

 |Non-resident full-time faculty and Staff Questionnaire|